Automation guides

 • Handles Smart Alternates: If you have a white text design for black shirts and a black text version for white shirts, you can upload them as a “Set.”

 This means you aren’t just uploading files; you are preparing “Design Intelligence” that the automation uses later to make sure your products look professional without you checking every single one.
+If that light-versus-dark file problem keeps biting you, read our guide on handling alternate design files without splitting your catalog.

 2. The Bulk Product Creator (The “Engine”)